ChaseC-130/ros-project/README.md

 <h2>Information</h2>
-Included in this repository is the actual package created under catkin_ws This repository should require everything necessary to get up and running assuming it's executed on an environment in which has the above installations
+Included in this repository is the actual package created under catkin_ws This repository should contain everything necessary for testing outside of the above listed installations.

 <h2>Instructions</h2>
 To test this repository, one must simple go to the directory /project and